HVAC contractors in

 Permit Requirements

-City of Grand Forks requires mechanical permits for HVAC installations, replacements, and major repairs.
-Permit fees range $45-150 based on system size and scope.
+City of Grand Forks requires mechanical permits for all HVAC installations, replacements, and major repairs.
+Permit fees range from $50-200 based on project scope.
+Plans required for commercial work over $5,000.

 Inspection Schedule